 Implementing these principles, permaculture sites showed strong improvements in soil quality, soil carbon storage and biodiversity compared to predominant agriculture in Central Europe (Reiff et al. 2024a)(Reiff et al. 2024b).
 In addition, permaculture strives for a holistic approach that not only focuses on agricultural production but also considers social and economic aspects that aim for sustainable livelihoods and community resilience (Holmgren 2002).

-Although there is some evidence that permaculture can be an ecologically sustainable farming practice, there is a lack of scientific research on its crop productivity (Morel et al. 2019).
+In addition to these improvements in sustainability, however, according to the permaculture principle 'obtain a yield', an agricultural system must always provide sufficient food to feed people.Although there is some evidence that permaculture can be an ecologically sustainable farming practice, there is a lack of scientific research on its crop productivity (Morel et al. 2019).
 The few existing studies have focused only on economic performance (Morel et al. 2015), income diversity (Ferguson and Lovell 2017) or food security based on farmer’s perception (Conrad 2014).
+Based on the permaculture principles outlined above we assume that crop productivity of permaculture systems is influenced by characteristics such as farm age, the size of the area under investigation, and the presence of livestock (Holmgren 2002).
+For instance, older farms may have had more time to establish stable and efficient ecological interactions as well as fully grown woody crops, larger investigated areas may include more diverse land uses and resources while smaller areas could be managed more efficiently and livestock integration is a key principle for nutrient cycling, pest control, and soil fertility in permaculture systems.

-(Holmgren 2002)Therefore, this study aims to evaluate the land productivity of permaculture sites by comparing their yields to those of predominant modern agriculture in Central Europe.
+Therefore, this study aims to evaluate the land productivity of permaculture sites by comparing their yields to those of predominant modern agriculture in Central Europe.
 We used the Land Equivalent Ratio (LER) as an established tool to evaluate the productivity of mixed crop permaculture sites (Martin-Guay et al. 2018).
 The LER is widely used for situations with intercrops of no more than two species while evidence from combinations of three crops is scarce, with one study investigating a combination of seven crop species (Deb 2021; Deb et al. 2022).
 In this case, it was not feasible to conduct a single-crop experiment for every crop variety at each permaculture site.
 Mean values from larger samples were used to determine sole crop yields in some cases (Böhm et al. 2020), or they were estimated from the intercropping experiment itself (Seserman et al. 2018).
 The approach of using maximum or average sole crop yields was also described by (Mead and Willey (1980).
 Therefore, we used national average yield data as sole crop yield values in this study.
-By quantifying and comparing the yields of permaculture sites with predominant industrial agricultural systems, we provide insights into the potential benefits and limitations of adopting this approach.
+By quantifying and comparing the yields of permaculture sites with predominant industrial agricultural systems, both overall and organic only, we provide insights into the potential benefits and limitations of adopting this approach.

 Materials and methods